 #33.
 See the Statue of Liberty

 We can’t talk about the best things to do in New York City without mentioning the Statue of Liberty!
-With more than 4.2 million visitors in 2019, there’s a good reason this mammoth icon has such a draw.
+This iconic symbol of American ideals sees more than 4.2 million visitors in 2019, there’s a good reason this mammoth icon has such a draw.

 The Statue of Liberty is perched on Liberty Island and you’ll need a ferry to reach it ($$).
 But, if you’re okay simply seeing the statue up close – I suggest taking the Staten Island Ferry (which is free) and sails right near the Statue of Liberty.